AT&T CRL82212 Review

 This phone does have a silent mode that is easy to use by simply holding down the "#", then entering the desired number of hours from 1-12 with the keypad.
 This model had a similar menu layout to our other Editor's Choice award winner, the CL84202, and the menu buttons had the same, great tactile feel to them.
 It was on the more complicated side to block calls, with all the AT&T models requiring you to dial *60 and work through a decently lengthy and complicated series of prompts.

 This model of phone is a little on the lighter side when it came to features, scoring slightly below average with a 4 out of 10.
-This phone has the capabilities to host up to 12 handsets, but does not have a corded handset on the main base station, eliminating the possibility of a line power mode.
+This phone can host 12 handsets, but doesn't have a corded handset on the base, eliminating the possibility of a line power mode.
 The phone book has storage for up to 50 numbers, as well as having specific marketing to highlight that it has large buttons.
 This model of cordless phone does not have the ability to link to cell or mobile devices, and it does not have a keypad or speaker on the main base.
 This phone does have an integrated answering machine.

 The handsets on this model of phone do not have a belt clip or an auxiliary input for a headset, making this model a poor choice if you are interested in hands free operation.
-This phone does have the ability to act as a home intercom system.
+This phone features the ability to act as a home intercom system.

 This phone had a good performance in our battery life test, earning an above average score of 6 out of 10 when it came to this metric.
 This phone lasted for 12 hours and 10 minutes in our talk time test, over 5 hours longer than the manufacturer's claimed time.
 This indicated that it had a low battery level 11 hours and 45 minutes into our test, producing an audible beep from the handset, as well as flashing a low indicator light.
 The manufacturer states that this model of phone has a standby time of up to 7 days.
 This model also takes about 10 hours to fully charge the battery after it has been completely depleted.